pyotcho/OreFusion/README.md

 drop:
 - dropIfNoSpace: true        # If no space in inventory other drop will be dropped on the ground

+## How to obtain enchantment

+1. /rune give <player> veinsmelt
+2. Find in chests (dungeons and fortress)

 ## How to use enchantment

 1. Take that in main hand